Education after age 16

 All young people must stay in a designated learning environment until the age of 18.
 The study programme should provide stretch and progression and help them to achieve the best possible outcomes in adult life.
 We call this phase ‘post-16’.

 There are more than 20 school sixth forms, colleges and training providers in Somerset.
-Choosing an educational setting can be a really big decision, especially if a child or young person has SEND .
+Choosing where to study can feel like a big decision, especially if a child or young person has SEND .
 Below you can find out more about the different types of school or educational settings for full-time post-16 study.

-Young people with EHC plans may need longer education or training to achieve their outcomes and make an effective transition into adult life.
-If necessary, the EHC plan can stay in place until the young person is 25 years old, although this is not an automatic entitlement or requirement.
-Read more on our Ceasing an Education Health and Care plan page.
+Some young people with an EHC plan may need more time in education or training to achieve their outcomes and make an effective transition into adult life.
+If needed, an EHC plan can continue until the age of 25.
+This is not automatic.
+Read more on our when an Education Health and Care plan might end page.

-Helen from SENDIAS explains the post-16 information and support available, during October 2022 Local Offer Live sessions.
+Helen from SENDIAS explains post-16 support in the October 2022 Local Offer Live sessions.

 Mainstream Sixth Form

-Schools and academies with a sixth form offer a range of mainstream courses, including A levels, AS levels, maths and English GCSE for students aged 16 to 19 years.
-Some may also offer vocational courses.
+Schools and academies with a sixth form offer a range of mainstream courses for young people aged 16 to 19.
+These can include A levels, AS levels, maths and English GCSE, or some vocational courses.

-All mainstream schools must publish their SEND Information Report, outlining how they support children with special educational needs and disabilities, on their website.
+All mainstream schools must publish a SEND Information Report on their website.
+This explains how they support children with special educational needs and disabilities.
 You can find a link to this using the find a school search below.

 You can view the draft graduated response of provision that the local authority expects to be available for Special Educational Needs and/or Disabilities in Somerset schools at post-16.
 You will be supported by the SENCO in a similar way to your time during school.